Hetty Meyric Hughes founded Scroll 2004, providing services primarily to government agencies.

 Padma Gillen has been involved with Scroll in various ways since 2008.
 After leaving GDS where he was head of content, he joined Scroll as a partner to develop Scroll’s training and consultancy offer.

-In 2015, Alison retired from Scroll and internationally recognised content strategist Rahel Bailie joined our senior management team as Chief Knowledge Officer.
+In 2015, internationally recognised content strategist Rahel Bailie joined our senior management team as Chief Knowledge Officer.
 She set up the content strategy training courses and the Content Seriously meetups.
 Rahel was recently nominated as one of the world’s 25 most influential content strategists.